HaniSource/components/components/toggles-category/toggle/doc.md

 #### Main Container (``tabs/index.blade.php``)

-This is the backbone of the Tabs Component, managing the state and orchestrating the interaction between Tab Items and Tab Panels.
+This is the core structure of the Toggle component.
+It includes Alpine.js-based state management and toggle behavior.

 ```html
 @props([